ngocntkt/overcooked-hAI-exp/README.md

 ## Hosting the experiments for MTurk

-Refer to the instructions on the psiturk website.
+Refer to the instructions on the [psiturk](https://psiturk.readthedocs.io/) website.

-An easy way to host the experiments for MTurk is by using an EC2 instance.
-Make sure you set it up following [these instructions](https://psiturk.readthedocs.io/en/latest/amazon_ec2.html).